-A number of the Group's branches are scheduled to be closed prior to the expiry date of the lease.
+A number of the Group's branches were scheduled to be closed prior to the expiry date of the lease in 2021 and one branch scheduled to close in 2022.
 The Group will still be liable for the rent and outgoings for the branches closing prior to the finalisation of the lease.
 The portion of the right-of-use asset relating to the period after the branch is closed is provided in 2021 as an impairment expense.